sudheerj/vue-ui/README.md

 <hr/>

-To encourage us and if you like the project then click start(💫)
+To encourage us and if you like the project then click star(💫)
 <hr/>

 ## How to Run